BOND: License to Train with Black-Box Functions: Related Work

 \subsection{Zeroth-Order Methods}

-ZO methods use function evaluations to obtain numerical derivative estimates, rather than explicit gradient calculation \citep{liu2020primer,robbinsmonro1951stochastic,flaxman2004bandit}.
-Among ZO variants, a key distinction is made between approaches using FDSA, which apply perturbations independently to each direction in the parameter space \citep{Bhatnagar2013}, and SPSA, which apply perturbations simultaneously \citep{OGSPSASpall, SpallSPSAonemeasurement, SPSA2001SpallOverview}.
-As parameter space increases, SPSA variants tend to search relatively fewer directions compared to FDSA, making them more computationally efficient at the cost of high variance, which typically leads to a reduction in overall performance \citep{signSGD_liu,liu_variance_reduction}.
-We note that SPSA does permit some control of the estimation/accuracy trade-off, using the hyper-parameter $n_{\textit{pert}}$ to allow for additional forward passes, each with a new perturbation vector.
-Averaging the finite difference computations across these multiple estimates creates a more reliable gradient approximator, which can facilitate better convergence.
-The recent work of \cite{the_enemy} begins to investigate a SPSA variant, Perturbative Gradient Training (PGT), which increases the number of possible search directions by modifying magnitudes in their perturbation matrix with the additional hyper-parameter $r$.
+ZO methods use perturbed function evaluations to obtain numerical derivative estimates, rather than explicit gradient calculation \cite{liu2020primer,robbinsmonro1951stochastic,flaxman2004bandit}.
+Among ZO variants, a key distinction is made between approaches using FDSA \cite{Bhatnagar2013}, and SPSA \cite{OGSPSASpall, SpallSPSAonemeasurement, SPSA2001SpallOverview}.
+As parameter dimension $d_{\theta}=|\theta|$ increases, SPSA variants search relatively fewer directions compared to FDSA, making them more computationally efficient at the cost of increased gradient noise, which typically leads to a reduction in performance \cite{signSGD_liu,liu_variance_reduction}.
+We note that SPSA does permit some control of the estimation-accuracy trade-off, using the hyperparameter $n_{\textit{pert}}$ to allow for additional forward passes, each with a new perturbation vector.
+Averaging the finite-difference computations across these estimates creates a more reliable gradient approximator, which improves performance, however partially negates the SPSA computational advantage.
+We note that \citet{pgt} investigates a SPSA variant, Perturbative Gradient Training (PGT), designed to increase the number of possible search directions by modifying magnitudes with the additional hyperparameter $r$.
 However, in initial testing, we find PGT to be comparable to conventional SPSA methods.
-In Equation \ref{central_spsa_eqn}, we illustrate a standard central-difference implementation of SPSA, which is originally taken from \textit{Eq.
-3} of \cite{SPSA2001SpallOverview}.
+In Equation \ref{eq:central_spsa}, we illustrate a standard central-difference implementation of SPSA, which is modified from \textit{Eq.
+3} of \citet{SPSA2001SpallOverview}.

-where $\Delta_{t,k}$ is a random perturbation vector sampled from a distribution $\mathcal{P}$ at iteration $t$ and perturbation $k$, and $\mu_t$ is a smoothing coefficient.
-The notation $i$ is used to denote the $i$'th component of $\hat{\nabla}_{t} f(\theta_{t})$ ($i=$1,2, ..., $|\theta_t|$).
-In \textit{Eq.
-2} from \cite{SPSA2001SpallOverview}, the author also provides convenient notation of a central-difference FDSA, which we show in Equation \ref{central_fdsa_eqn}.
+where $\Delta_{t,k}$ is a random perturbation vector sampled from a distribution $\mathcal{P}$ at iteration $t$ and perturbation $k$, and $\mu_t$ is a global smoothing coefficient.
+The notation $i$ is used to denote the $i$'th component of $\hat{\nabla}_{t} f(\theta_{t})$ ($i=$1,2, ..., $d_{\theta}$).
+In Equation~\ref{eq:central_fdsa}, we show a central-difference FDSA formulation.